How Old Is Too Old to Trick-or-Treat?

 None of the parents RealSimple.com interviewed saw any reason for a legal limit on trick-or-treating age.
 “Curfews and age limits are really overreaching,” says Emily Hynes of Wayne, Pennsylvania.
 “Each community has its own personality and tends to self-regulate.
 And you can’t control rudeness or mischief with a curfew.”

 Allison Foltz Millmoe of Oakland, California, says, “My gut instinct is to say stop at 13, but then again, I would much rather teens be trick-or-treating than getting into trouble on Halloween.
 And older sibs escorting younger kids is great.”

 The best guideline might just be the general mood in your town.
 If community festivities are geared toward little kids, perhaps encourage older ones to watch a scary movie with friends, or host a casual party at your home for your kid’s squad (or a family or neighborhood party for all ages to enjoy).

-Or, just embrace the idea that teens aren’t too “old” to enjoy the innocent fun of collecting candy.
+Or, just embrace the idea that teens aren’t too old to enjoy the innocent fun of touring the neighborhood collecting candy.
 “I like it when they get dressed up with friends and go,” says Lisa Marinelli Smith of Gulf Breeze, Florida, the mother of two teenage boys.
 “It's about being with friends and having fun.
-Teens enjoy being creative with their costumes, too, I've found.
+Teens enjoy being creative with their costumes, too.
 I don't see the pillowcase-carrying teens dumping bowls of candy into them.”